ZachSaucier/fave-slackmojis/README.md

 # fave-slackmojis
 My favorite emojis to use in a Slack setting, saved here to make sure I can access them in future Slacks.
+Now with 119 emojis!

 This README was generated using `./generate-readme.sh`
 | Emoji preview | Emoji name |